bright/new-www/_posts/2018-03-05-charts-on-android-2.md

 ## Live Data

-> MPAndroidChart does not offically support realtime data, ***however** (...)*
+> MPAndroidChart does not officially support realtime data, ***however** (...)*

 As long as we keep reference to the specific `DataSet` object, we are able to add and remove entries dynamically.
-It might be result of syncing data from the internet or partial progress some asynchronous task - doesn't matter.
-Let's add random entry on button click.
+It might be a result of syncing data from the internet or partial progress some asynchronous task - doesn't matter.
+Let's add a random entry on the button click.

 ``` kotlin
 val rand = Random()